Our mission

 Anna is a designer and educator who loves helping people discover the joy of working with their hands.
 She teaches woodworking fundamentals and community crafting workshops, encouraging students to follow curiosity more than perfection.
 Her own creative practice focuses on one-of-a-kind pieces that span from wood to fabric; playful, tactile experiments that bridge art and design.
 Anna’s teaching style is calm, warm, and deeply encouraging; she believes every student has their own rhythm and that the process of making is just as meaningful as the final piece.
 Whether sanding a curve or stitching a line, she helps students find delight in the small details that make each project uniquely their own.

-All of our classes are funded in part by MAC supporters, which enables us to offer classes at a lower cost for all participants.
-We also recognize that our class fees may still be a barrier to participation and are committed to ensuring that everyone has access to the hands-on learning opportunities that MAC provides.
+All of the programming at MAC is supported by donations, which enables us to offer classes at a lower cost to all participants.
+We also understand that our class fees may still be a barrier to participation for individuals with limited expendable income.

-To receive a partial scholarship, enter “MAC50” in the Promo Code field of the course registration checkout page.
-To receive a full scholarship, enter “MAC90” in the Promo Code field of the course registration checkout page.
+To receive a financial support discount of 25%, enter “community25” in the Promo Code field of the registration checkout page.
+To receive a financial support discount of 50%, enter “community50” in the Promo Code field.
+To receive a financial support discount of 75%, enter “community75” in the Promo Code field.

 We're looking for skilled artists and craftspeople who enjoy sharing their knowledge.